sylvesterakrong/sylvesterakrong/README.md

 ## 🌱I am Sylvester Akrong, a software engineer.
   🌱I currently build software with
-  🏆Next JS and APIs for web and for
+  🏆Next JS for web and for
-  🚀mobile, I use flutter and APIs
+  🚀mobile, I use flutter

   🤖I am also a robotics enthusiast.